ballerina-platform/ballerina-release/release-notes/swan-lake-beta4-release-note.md

 - Introduced the `setOutputFile` function to write the log output to a file

 ##### HTTP Package
-- Introduce request and request error interceptors
+- Introduced request and request error interceptors
 - Added `noAccessToProcedureBodies` options

 #### Improvements